alexissair/off_policy_comparison/README.md

 - Retrace(&lambda;)
 - Q-learning

-We took inspiration from the implementation of the n-step algorithm introduced in the book [Reinforcement Learning: An Introduction] (http://incompleteideas.net/book/bookdraft2017nov5.pdf).
+We took inspiration from the implementation of the n-step algorithm introduced in the book [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/bookdraft2017nov5.pdf).

 ## Results